-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 2 (a): Implementation of CCSS From the California Dashboard Local Indicators self- reflection tool, Survey Data reflects 100% of Using the California Dashboard Local Indicator self- reflection tool we will maintain Survey Data
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 2 (a): Implementation of CCSS From the California Dashboard Local Indicators self- reflection tool, Survey Data reflects 100% of teachers received Professional Development in CCSS.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 teachers received Professional Development in CCSS.
 Classroom observations show that the CCSS are substantially implemented into instruction.
 Pacing Guides have been created with CCSS in ELA/ELD and Math.
 Classroom observations show that the CCSS are substantially implemented into instruction.
-Pacing Guides have been created with CCSS in ELA/ELD and Math. teachers received Professional Development in CCSS.
+Pacing Guides have been created with CCSS are substantially implemented into instruction.
+Pacing Guides have been created with CCSS in ELA/ELD and Math.
+From the California Dashboard Local Indicators self- reflection tool, Survey Data reflects 100% of teachers received Professional Development in CCSS.
 Classroom observations show that the CCSS are substantially implemented into instruction.
 Pacing Guides have been created with CCSS in ELA/ELD and Math.
 Classroom observations show that the CCSS are substantially implemented into instruction.
-Pacing Guides have been created with CCSS in ELA/ELD and Math. that reflects 100% of teachers received Professional Development in CCSS.
+Pacing Guides have been created with CCSS in ELA/ELD and Math.
+From the California Dashboard Local Indicators self- reflection tool, Survey Data reflects 100% of teachers received Professional Development in CCSS.
 Classroom observations show that the CCSS are substantially implemented into instruction.
 Pacing Guides have been created with CCSS in ELA/ELD and Math.
 Classroom observations show that the CCSS are substantially implemented into instruction.
 Pacing Guides have been created with CCSS in ELA/ELD and Math.
+Using the California Dashboard Local Indicator self- reflection tool we will maintain Survey Data that reflects 100% of teachers received Professional Development in CCSS.
+Classroom observations show that the CCSS are substantially implemented into instruction.
+Pacing Guides have been created with CCSS in ELA/ELD and Math.
+Classroom observations show that the CCSS are substantially implemented into instruction.
+Pacing Guides have been created with CCSS in ELA/ELD and Math.
 Priority 2 (b): Programs/Services that enable ELs to access CCSS and ELD Standards for academic content and English language proficiency.
-Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with integrated ELD.
-Integrated ELD instruction is implemented in all content areas.
-Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with integrated ELD.
-Integrated ELD instruction is implemented in all content areas.
-Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with integrated ELD.
-Integrated ELD instruction is implemented in all content areas.
+Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with Local Master Schedules reflect that English Learners receive 30-45 minutes daily in designated ELD and the district has adopted a new ELA Curriculum with